hpi-epic/BP2021/README.md

 If you get an error saying that the `_sqlite3`-module is missing, you are missing the `sqlite3.dll` and `sqlite3.def` files.

-Solution: Go to <https://www.sqlite.org/download.html> to download the `sqlite3.dll` and `sqlite3.def` files and drop them into the following folder:
+Solution: Go to the [SQLite Download Page](https://www.sqlite.org/download.html) to download the `sqlite3.dll` and `sqlite3.def` files and drop them into the following folder:

 ```PATH
 C:\Users\your_username\anaconda3\envs\your_venv_name\DLLs